60+ Unmissable Landmarks in Taiwan

 Penghu & Matsu Island Matsu Statues

-Matsu statue on Matsu Islands
+Matsu Statue on Matsu Islands

 In late 2022, Penghu outdid Matsu Islands by erecting an even taller one.
 It stands 48 meters, making it the world’s tallest Matsu statue.
 Matsu, goddess of fishermen and the sea, is the patron goddess and most popular folk deity in Taiwan.
 An annual pilgrimage on her birthday in Central Taiwan is the largest one for a goddess in the world.